HiromitsuAraki/Methylica/README.md

 <br>

 #### Boxplot of highly contributed region
-The x axis is methylation level and the y axis is each group categolized based on sample feature.
+The x axis is methylation level and the y axis is each group categorization based on sample feature.
 Users can select another sample feature as a group defined in sample meta data in *Sample property* box.

 <img src="./README_files/Figures/Boxplots_highLF.png" width=500x500>
 <br>